Useful information for delegates

 All participants - panel convenors, authors, chairs, discussants, organisers, keynotes, plenary speakers, guests, volunteers, committee members and those without any specific role - MUST register in advance of the event.

-There will be a call for funding from 17 January 2025 to 17 February 2025.
+There is a call for funding currently open until 20 February 2025.

 Adding co-authors, co-convenors, chairs and discussants